Cannabinoid Hyperemesis Syndrome

 Ileocecal Valve Syndrome also called the great mimicker as this syndrome is often overlooked in the medical profession.
 I was surprised to learn how many symptoms were associated with the ileocecal valve (ICV) challenge so thought you all would like to know about it too.
 The ileocecal valve, (pronounced ill-e-o-see-cal), is a one-way valve (when healthy) that separates the small intestine from the large intestine preventing backflow of the large intestinal contents into the small intestine.
 The valve is located in the lower right quadrant just above the front of the hip bone.
 The ileocecal valve is also known as Bauhin’s valve, Ileocolic valve, McBurney’s Point and Valvula coli.

 So what health challenges CAN natural medicine help?
-Well, our individual gifts influence what cases we will be better at than others but in general, these are the cases I like doing and have had success with. . .
+Well, our individual gifts influence what cases we will be better at than others but in general, these are the cases medical intuition can help with when you’re working with me. . .

 In the United States 29-60 million people per year (there were conflicting numbers from a couple of sources here) use NSAIDS and 100,000 people are hospitalized every year for side effects contributing from taking NSAIDs—15,000 of those people die as a result.
 NSAIDS include: Ibuprofen (Advil, Motrin), Diclofenac (Voltaren), Celebrex (Celecoxib), Naprosyn (naproxen, Aleve), Aspirin (acetylsalicylic acid) and Tylenol (acetaminophen).
 Rofecoxib (VIOXX) was pulled from the market in 2004 after killing more than 60,000 people and causing about 100,000 heart attacks.
 Side effects of NSAIDS include . . .